troclaux/notes/databases.md

     - creating a new database connection is expensive
       - authentication, initialization, etc
 - pagination: process of dividing a large dataset into smaller pages and providing navigation controls to allow users to browse data in smaller, manageable sections

+- dump a database = export entire structure and/or data of a database into a file, usually in sql format